Steer LLM Latents for Hallucination Detection: Problem Setup

 where $\mathbf{x}_{\text{prompt}} \oplus \tilde{\mathbf{x}}=(x_1,\dots,x_n,x_{n+1},\dots,x_{n+m})$ represents the ordered concatenation of the prompt $\mathbf{x}_{\text{prompt}}$ and the generation $\tilde{\mathbf{x}}$.} \end{definition}

-Following the practical setup in recent work~\cite{du2024haloscope}, we utilize unlabeled LLM generations in the wild, which can be collected in vast quantities through user interactions with LLMs.
-This data can be freely collectible for any deployed LLM system, yet often contains a mixture of truthful and hallucinated content.
+Following the practical setup in recent work HaloScope~\cite{du2024haloscope}, we utilize unlabeled LLM generations in the wild, which can be collected in vast quantities through user interactions with LLMs.
+This data can be freely collected for any deployed LLM system, yet often contains a mixture of truthful and hallucinated content.
 Formally,

 \begin{definition}[\textbf{Unlabeled data}] \emph{We define the unlabeled pairs of input prompt $\mathbf{x}^i_{\text{prompt}}$ and LLM generation in the wild $\tilde{\mathbf{x}}^i$ to be the following mixture of distributions: